ericlewis/weedly/README.md

 weedly
 ======
 An easier, better to use weedmaps.
+With medical marijuana being so important to impaired users, the need for a clear and focused app is present.
+The goal of weedly is to provide that clarity without sacrificing the quality of data patients love.

 <img src="https://raw.github.com/ericlewis/weedly/master/Screenshots/ss1.png" alt="weedly" width="320" height="568" />
 &nbsp;